-Alien Invasive Plant Species removal should ideally adopt hands on approach.
-The combination of 2 or all three control methods could prove more effective than using one control method in combating the problematic plant species.
-Therefore, it is advisable that the:-
+Alien invasive plant species removal should ideally adopt a hands on approach.
+The combination of two or all three control methods could prove more effective than using one control method in combating the problematic plant species.
+Therefore, it is advisable that landowners should:

-- Landowners should not allow conditions to develop on their land that will contribute to the spread of a wildfire: - Landowners should remove invasive alien plants that create large fuel loads or cause fires to burn intensely; and - Landowners should take steps to fireproof their property and possessions.
+- not allow conditions to develop on their land that will contribute to the spread of a wildfire; - \ remove invasive alien plants that create large fuel loads or cause fires to burn intensely; and - \ take steps to fireproof their property and possessions.
 These apply especially to those living on the edge of open areas or in close proximity to fire prone areas.

-Furthermore, any control programme for alien vegetation must include the following 3 phases;
+Furthermore, any control programme for alien vegetation must include the following three phases;

-- Initial control: drastic reduction of existing population; - Follow-up control: control of seedlings, root suckers and coppice growth; and - Maintenance control: sustain low alien plant numbers with annual control.
+- 1. Initial control: drastic reduction of existing population; - 2.
+Follow-up control: control of seedlings, root suckers and coppice growth; and - 3.
+Maintenance control: sustain low alien plant numbers with annual control.

-The initial control in most cases, involves mechanical methods and the case of heavy infestation machinery equipment could be utilized.
+The initial control in most cases, involves mechanical methods and in the case of heavy infestation, machinery could be used.
 The initial control is a drastic measure to reduce the number of adult and large invasive plants.

-The follow-up control serves as measures to reduce the ability of the mechanically removed plant species from coppice or having the infestation proliferate such as to negate the efforts of initial control.
+The follow-up control serves are measures to reduce the ability of the mechanically removed plant species for coppice or having the infestation proliferate such as to negate the efforts of initial control.
 Therefore, follow up control of alien seedlings and coppice re-growth is essential to achieve and sustain the progress made with initial control work.

-Maintenance control entails the regular monitoring to prevent the occurrence of re-colonisation or re-infestation.
+Maintenance control entails regular monitoring to prevent the occurrence of re-colonisation or re-infestation.
 The monitoring should take place timeously so to prevent infestation of the cleared area by another alien invasive plant species.

-8. ALIEN INVASIVE PLANT ERADICATION PROGRAMME
+7. ALIEN INVASIVE PLANT ERADICATION TOOL

-Working for Water provides the site manager with an implementation tool to control problem species and keep the site free of invasive plants and/or weeds:
+Working for Water provides the site manager with an implementation tool to control problem species and keep the site free of invasive plants: